 - What resources are available from government and bank schemes?

-- What expenses can be deferred and for how long?
+- Are there any expenses can be deferred?
+And for how long?

 - What expenses can be cut immediately?